Dhahi Khalfan Tamim

 Dhahi Khalfan Tamim (ضاحي خلفان تميم; born 1 October 1951) is an Emirati police officer, a Lieutenant General of Dubai Police, and the current Deputy Chief of Police and General Security.
 He was Chief of Dubai Police from 1980 to November 2013.

 He came to international attention while overseeing the investigation of the assassination of Mahmoud al-Mabhouh in 2010 in Dubai, where he uncovered passport forgery of multiple Australian and European passports used by Mossad to enter the United Arab Emirates.

 Early life and education

-Tamim was born in Dubai on 1 October 1951.
+Tamim was born in Dubai on 1 October 1951 to Khalfan.
 He attended the Royal Police College in Amman in Jordan and graduated in 1970.
 He continued his education afterwards and specialized as a criminal investigator prior to returning to the United Arab Emirates.

 Career

 Dubai Police

 Tamim joined Dubai Police after graduation and worked as a criminal investigator in Dubai Police.
 He held the position of director of administrative and financial affairs before being promoted as deputy chief of police in 1979.
 A year later in 1980, he was promoted to chief of Dubai police.

 He served as Dubai Police chief until 23 November 2013, after which he was replaced by Lieutenant General Khamis Al Mezeina.